luraess/JuliaGPUPerf/README.md

 **Single precision execution performs at XX% of double precision, with exception for the `Float` power performing at XX%.**

-- Hardware
-Running on an Nvidia A100 SXM4:
+- Hardware: running on an Nvidia Titan Xm:
 ```julia-repl
 CUDA toolkit 11.4, local installation
 NVIDIA driver 470.42.1, for CUDA 11.4